Barkhausen-Institut/ui-prototyping-library/README.md

 # UI Prototyping Library and Example
 Example how Corola creates user interfaces for demonstrators.

-This repository contains the library and a minimum working example of how we implement web-based UIs for our demonstrators (see [Link to Blog](#) for more details).
+This repository contains the library and a minimum working example of how we implement web-based UIs for our demonstrators (see [Link to Blog](#) for more details on the implementation).

 ![](img/ui_prototyping_animation.gif)